-9 It is the student's responsibility to review and abide by the full Policy for Pets and Service Animals in Appendix VI prior to bringing a pet to campus, whether to visit or to live.
+&lt;sup>4 It is the student's responsibility to review and abide by the full Policy for Pets and Service Animals in Appendix VI prior to bringing a pet to campus, whether to visit or to live.

-- Tenants planning to bring service animals onto campus on a regular basis must register the service animal with the Business Office. - All federal and state laws supersede the seminary policy in cases where there is a contradiction between them. - Immunization: In compliance with the College and University Vaccination Act signed into law on July 2, 2002, all students living in Pennsylvania college-, university-, and/or seminary-owned housing must either 1) provide proof that they have been vaccinated for meningococcal disease, OR 2) sign a waiver indicating they have declined to be vaccinated.
+- Immunization: In compliance with the College and University Vaccination Act signed into law on July 2, 2002, all students living in Pennsylvania college-, university-, and/or seminary-owned housing must either 1) provide proof that they have been vaccinated for meningococcal disease, OR 2) sign a waiver indicating they have declined to be vaccinated.
 Students will be provided with a form to certify that they have complied with this law prior to being permitted to occupy Seminary housing. - Change in Housing Request: To request a change in resident student housing, returning students in good academic and financial standing should submit to the Business Office a REQUEST FOR SEMINARY HOUSING CHANGE form found on the seminary website.